TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Banning a user

-Run `npm run ban-user -- <accountId>` to mark an account as banned in the database. `MONGODB_URI` must point to your MongoDB instance.
+Run `npm run ban-user -- <accountId>` to mark an account as banned in the database. `MONGO_URI` must point to your MongoDB instance.

 ### Claim test script